-Medicare Advantage plans cover everything that Original Medicare does, but they can also include additional coverage such as vision, hearing, dental and other health and wellness programs.
+Medicare Advantage plans cover everything that Original Medicare does, but they can also include additional coverage such as vision, hearing, dental, and other health and wellness programs.
 You can also choose particular plans tailored to your own individual needs.
 If a plan offers better benefits for a specific treatment, it might be perfect for you and greatly reduce the total amount you have to pay for healthcare.
-And you have the flexibility in being able to switch plans each year, which can result in substantial savings.
+In addition, you have the flexibility in being able to switch plans each year, which can result in substantial savings.

 Types of Medicare Advantage Plans